alireza-mandegar/MyNews/tools.md

 *Wazuh* is used to **collect**, **aggregate**, **index** and **analyse** security data, helping arganizations detect **intusions**, **threats** and **behavioral anomalies**.

+It can used as a xdr agent for our system.

 # LOLBAS
 LOLBAS is stand for **L**iving **O**ff the **L**and **B**inaries **A**nd **S**cripts; and its stand for a method of attack.